 At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.
-As the instructor of this section, attend, participate, and contribute meaningfully to the class through the discussion boards will result in deducted points.
+As the instructor of this section,

+I expect that students will attend class weekly in this online course.
+In addition to course readings and other assignments, a large component of this course is class discussions on the discussion boards.
+Failure to 6 attend, participate, and contribute meaningfully to the class through the discussion boards will result in deducted points.
 Participation is considered a crucial aspect of learning course material.
 Participation in class should reflect an understanding of, or questions about, assigned reading, the integration of such with personal and professional experiences, and the desire to broaden one's professional knowledge base.
 Please become familiar with the NASW Code of Ethics.
 It establishes the foundation for respect of each other and the evolving perspectives we might share throughout the semester.
 The impact on your grade in this area (e.g. discussion boards) will be a response to respecting and encouraging the opinions of peers, even if they do not represent your own; demonstrating the ability to read carefully and think critically; demonstrating the ability to speak up when you have a point to make, a question to pose, or an alternative perspective to present; being prepared to give and accept feedback; and being prepared to work with colleagues.